Iranian hackers said to target presidential campaign

 The announcement is the latest sign that foreign governments are looking for ways to potentially disrupt the 2020 presidential election.
 U.S. intelligence officials have sounded the alarm about the risks for months.

+The U.S. Department of Homeland Security said it was working with Microsoft to "assess and mitigate impacts."
+Chris Krebs, director of the department's Cybersecurity and Infrastructure Security Agency, said much of the activity is likely "run-of-the-mill" foreign intelligence service work.

+But, "Microsoft's claims that a presidential campaign was targeted is yet more evidence that our adversaries are looking to undermine our democratic institutions," Krebs said.

 In a blogpost released Friday, Microsoft's Tom Burt, corporate vice president for customer security and trust, said that owners of four accounts that were compromised by the hackers have been notified.
+The company would not identify those accounts.

 The attacks by a group Microsoft calls Phosphorous occurred during a 30-day period between August and September.

 Burt said the Iranian hackers used password reset and account recovery features to try to take over accounts.
 For example, they gathered phone numbers belonging to targets to help with a password reset.
+In other cases, they tried to get into secondary email accounts that might be linked to the Microsoft account to gain access via a verification email.

 The hackers researched their targets, making more than 2,700 attempts to identify emails belonging to a specific Microsoft customer.
 A spokeswoman declined to provide more details.